core-wg/comi/draft-ietf-core-comi.md

 The "k" (key) parameter specifies a specific instance of a data node.
 The SID in the URI is followed by the (?k=key1, key2,..).
 Where SID identifies a data node, and key1, key2 are the values of the key leaves that specify an instance.
-List can have multiple keys, and lists can be part of lists.
+Lists can have multiple keys, and lists can be part of lists.
 The order of key value generation is given recursively by:

 * For a given list, if a parent data node is a list, generate the keys for the parent list first.